tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of extensions.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context and negotiate the protocol version.
 All TLS 1.3 ServerHello messages MUST contain the "supported_versions" extension.
-Current ServerHello messages contain either the "pre_shared_key" or "key_share" extensions, or both when using a PSK with (EC)DHE key establishment.
-The remaining extensions are sent separately in the EncryptedExtensions message.
+Current ServerHello messages additionally contain either the "pre_shared_key" or "key_share" extensions, or both when using a PSK with (EC)DHE key establishment.
+Other extensions are sent separately in the EncryptedExtensions message.
 {:br }

-For backward compatibility reasons with middleboxes (see {{middlebox}}) the HelloRetryRequest message uses the same structure as the ServerHello, but with Random set to the special value of the SHA-256 of
+For reasons of backward compatibility with middleboxes (see {{middlebox}}) the HelloRetryRequest message uses the same structure as the ServerHello, but with Random set to the special value of the SHA-256 of